-However, wider use of the solar panels is hindered by a number of factors.
+However, the wider use of solar panels is hindered by a number of factors.
 Conventional silicon solar cells have a relatively low efficiency — less than 20%.
-More efficient technologies require much more complex semiconductor technologies, which significantly increases the price of the solar cells.
+More efficient technologies require much more complex semiconductor technologies, which significantly increases the price of solar cells.

 The St. Petersburg scientists have proposed a solution to this problem.
-The researchers from ITMO University, St. Petersburg Academic University and the Ioffe Institute showed that A3B5 structures could be grown on inexpensive silicon substrate, providing a decrease in the price of multi-junction solar cells.
+The researchers from ITMO University, St. Petersburg Academic University, and the Ioffe Institute showed that A3B5 structures could be grown on an inexpensive silicon substrate, providing a decrease in the price of multi-junction solar cells.

 “We’ve learned to grow the topmost layer.
 This material system can potentially also be used for intermediate layers.
 If you add arsenic, you obtain quaternary GaPNAs alloy, and from it several junctions operating in different parts of the solar spectrum can be grown on a silicon substrate.
 As demonstrated in our previous work, the potential efficiency of such solar cells can exceed 40% under light concentration, which is 1.5 times higher than that of modern Si technologies,” concludes Ivan Mukhin.